DanielJuravski/heMoji/docker/README.md

 Your volume will be attached to `/my_data/` path.

-In any time you can detach out of your container by `CTRL P + Q` and attach it back by `docker exec -it hemoji /bin/bash`.
+In any time you can detach out of your container by `CTRL P + Q` and attach it back with the cmd above.

 ## Emoji Predict
-Predicting emojis for given a text:
+You can predict the emojis for your text via 2 options:
+- Inside Container Usage: attach your data into the container and execute it's prepared in advance scripts.
+- Outside Container Usage: the hemoji container holds an Flask microframework which you can access and query with your text data.

+### Inside Container Usage

+For predicting emojis for given a text inside the container, you should attach into the container via `docker exec -it hemoji /bin/bash` and run :

     python hemoji_predict.py --data /my_data/data.txt --out /my_data/